 - Graphs and images should be included as a PDF in the "Additional Documents" Section

 - Institution sign-off for the proper administration of funds from the Foundation to the sponsoring institution, the maintenance of accurate and complete financial records documenting the use of these funds, and the guidance of the fellow to make appropriate fiduciary decisions.

-Each grant will be a one-time award and terms and conditions will depend on the nature of the award.
-Fellow grants are for a one-year time frame, Young Investigator grants are for two years.
-The Endocrine Fellows Foundation will not fund indirect research costs (i.e., salaries of any kind, computers, software, equipment, faculty support, etc.) or tuition support for degree enhancement.
+Each grant will be a one-time award for a one-year time frame, The Endocrine Fellows Foundation will not fund indirect research costs (i.e., salaries of any kind including vendors, computers, software, durable equipment, faculty support, etc.), organization memberships, or tuition support for degree enhancement.
 Expenses submitted in a project budget can include experimental supplies, animal costs contingent on compliance with applicable PHS Policy requirements, and expenses for clinical studies including costs for participation of subjects and evaluation of results.
 Publication costs should not exceed 25% of the submitted budget.

 Endocrine Fellows Foundation research grants will be awarded to the institution on behalf of the fellow.
 The institution will then administer the funds.
 Unused EFF grant funds must be returned to the Foundation 60 days after the project ends or the fellow awardee leaves the designated institution.